 What About Torque To Yield ?

 Torque to yield fasteners are stretched to the point that they are just about to “yield” or lose their springiness.
 These types of fasteners can only be used once and then must be replaced.
-They have mostly been used as cylinder head bolts but are starting to be seen in other parts of engines as well.

 Torque Plus Angle Is Not The Same As Torque To Yield !!